surniaulula/wpsso/readme.txt

 **Images and Videos**

-WPSSO detects and uses all images - associated or included in your content - including the WordPress image gallery and [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) shortcodes.
+WordPress Social Sharing Optimization (WPSSO) detects and uses all images - associated or included in your content - including the WordPress image gallery and [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) shortcodes.
 WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, etc).
 The Pro version detects embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including preview image, video title, and video description).
 WPSSO (Pro version) also includes support for [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).

 **Enhanced SEO**